Allbirds is the latest casualty of the shaky direct-to-consumer model

 An Allbirds store seen in New York City.

-Allbirds was once valued at $4 billion
+Allbirds was formerly valued at $4 billion

 (Image credit: Victor J. Blue / Bloomberg / Getty Images)

-People who want to grab a trendy pair of shoes in person will have to go somewhere else: Allbirds has announced it has closed all of its stores and has struck a deal to sell its assets.
-The sell-off marks a massive fall from grace for the shoe company, which began as a direct-to-consumer (DTC) fashion brand before opening brick-and-mortar locations.
+People who want to grab a once-trendy pair of shoes in person will have to go somewhere else: Allbirds announced it has closed all of its stores and struck a deal to sell its assets.
+The sell-off marks a massive fall from grace for the shoe company, which began as a direct-to-consumer fashion brand before opening brick-and-mortar locations.
 Allbirds is merely the latest DTC company to find itself drowning, and experts say its shuttering may point to larger problems with the business model.

 From $4 billion to $39 million